The Letter to the Hebrews:

 the popes inspire us—salvation is a communal project

-To learn more about how the communal aspect of salvation is understood by the Fathers of the Church, you can read “A Social Reality,” the magisterial quote from Pope Benedict XVI on page 64 of The Letter to the Hebrews: An Explanation of the Mechanism of Our Salvation.
-How do you think it is that your Christian community contributes to your salvation?
+To learn more about how the communal aspect of salvation is understood by the Fathers of the Church, you can read “A Social Reality” on page 64 of The Letter to the Hebrews: An Explanation of the Mechanism of Our Salvation.
+This magisterial quote from Pope Benedict XVI includes the former pope’s thoughts on the importance of Christian community.
+Consider some of the ways that your Christian community is able to contribute to your salvation.
+What’s one thing that you can do to strengthen the bonds of your Church community?

 conscience—you could look it up in our archives

-It’s impossible to practice good moral behavior without exercising our conscience.
-To learn about the etymology of the word conscience and how to keep a clear conscience, read Lost in Translation, an online column in which Turning to God’s Word author Matthew Phelps helps readers connect with ideas expressed in the original languages of the Scriptures.
+It’s extremely difficult to practice good moral behavior.
+To learn about the etymology of the word “conscience” and what’s involved in keeping a clear conscience, read Lost in Translation, an online column in which Turning to God’s Word author Matthew Phelps helps readers connect with ideas expressed in the original languages of the Scriptures.
 New Lost in Translation entries are posted on Mondays, and past entries are archived on our website.
 Contact us if you’d like to receive Lost in Translation by email every week.

 the rest of the story